propelorm/propelorm.github.com/documentation/reference/configuration-file.markdown

       # namespace attribute for the package.
 Consequently, the namespace attribute
       # will also stipulate the subdirectory in which model classes get generated.
       namespaceAutoPackage: {true}|false

       # If you have multiple schema files in multiple subdirectories, this setting
-      # tells propel to look recursively in `schemaDir` for XML files.
+      # tells Propel to look recursively in `schemaDir` for XML files.
       recursive: {false}|true

       schema: